joshenoy/sathyabh.at/content/blog/2012-01-05-maruti-suzuki-interview-offer.md

   - Web

 ---
 Happy New Year!
-While I&#8217;m working on year-2011-in-review post, here&#8217;s a spam that I have being receiving quite a lot.
+While I'm working on year-2011-in-review post, here's a spam that I have being receiving quite a lot.

 <!--more-->